wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 <hr />

-### Trunk-based Development
+### Trunk-based Development in MS Release Flow

 Thoughtworks advocates for their <a target="_blank" href="https://www.thoughtworks.com/de/insights/blog/enabling-trunk-based-development-deployment-pipelines">Trunk-Based Development</a> instead of using different branches, so every commit keeps the repository production ready.

+<a target="_blank" href="https://www.youtube.com/watch?v=ykZbBD-CmP8&t=4m1s">VIDEO: Git patterns and anti-patterns for successful developers</a>
+[20:25] at Microsoft Build conference May 7-9, 2018
+by Edward Thomson (@ethomson) about Visual Studio Team Services says Microsoft now recommends Trunk-based Development, where coding is based on the trunk, which is a synoym for the master branch.
+Make Small, simple changes and integrate into the master branch. easier to code review small chunks fewer merge conflicts encourages pull requests simpler to ship, faster velocity

+Keeping code isolated from other developers is Technical Debt.
-Their approach combines <a target="_blank" href="https://martinfowler.com/articles/feature-toggles.html">feature toggle code</a> which allows features to be turned on or off in production.
+So code in <a target="_blank" href="https://martinfowler.com/articles/feature-toggles.html">feature toggle codes</a> which allows features to be turned on or off in production.

+[8:51] GitHub Flow adds an additional step

+   1. Master is locked temporarily
+   2. Merge master into the branch to deploy
+   3. Build and run test suite on the branch to deploy
+   4. Deploy the branch to canary servers; monitor for problems
+   5. Deploy the branch to production servers; monitor for problems
+   6. Merge the pull request into master; unlock the master branch

+[15:20] Microsoft does "Release Flow" releases to production at the end of 3-week sprints.

+Like GitHub, Microsoft fixes bugs in master first so that they can't be forgotten and create the same error in the future.
+The changes are cherry-picked into the release branch.

+See <a target="_blank" href="https://aka.ms/releaseflow">https://aka.ms/releaseflow</a> dated April 19, 2018

 ### Other videos and articles